right-rudder/uft/src/content/blog/the-future-of-aviation-training.md

 ## Ready to Take Off?

 The aviation industry needs passionate, skilled, and safety-minded pilots now more than ever.
-At **Fly UFT**, our mission is to transform students into confident aviators who are ready for the challenges of tomorrow.
+At **Universal Flight Training**, our mission is to transform students into confident aviators who are ready for the challenges of tomorrow.
 Whether your goal is to fly for the airlines, corporate aviation, or simply for the love of flying, we have the training program to get you there.

 👉 [Enroll today](/enroll-now/) or schedule a [Discovery Flight](/discovery-flight/) with UFT and take your first step toward a future in the skies.